atheck/react-elmish/README.md

 This works for function components using the `useElmish` hook and class components.

+## Migrations

-## Migration from v1.x to v2.x
+### From v1.x to v2.x

-* Use `Logger` and `Message` instead of `ILogger` and `IMessage`.
+- Use `Logger` and `Message` instead of `ILogger` and `IMessage`.
-* The global declaration of the `Nullable` type was removed, because it is unexpected for this library to declare such a type.
+- The global declaration of the `Nullable` type was removed, because it is unexpected for this library to declare such a type.
 You can declare this type for yourself if needed:

     ```ts
     declare global {